 Lyn is optimistic about the practice’s impact, and feels a great deal of pride when clients say things like, “I think about your training every day, ” or “Thinking with you about how to deal with this personnel issue gave me confidence to address it directly.”
 As she says, “When I saw this job opening at TSNE fourteen years ago, I thought, ‘That's what I’ve wanted to do since I left my first nonprofit job.’
 That organization had a laser-like mission focus.
 But I realized pretty quickly that organizations needed to be more intentional about how they treat people so that all of that passionate commitment could be better leveraged.
 Doing this work really has been a dream come true.”

 You can learn more about Lyn by reading her staff biography and more about her practice on the Human Resources Consulting page.
-Lyn also spearheads TSNE's regional compensation and benefits study and authors the studies companion report and analysis.
+Lyn also spearheads TSNE's regional compensation and benefits study and authors the study's companion report and analysis.